zonemaster/zonemaster/docs/specifications/Delegation-TP/delegation06.md

 ## DELEGATION06: Test whether there is an authoritative ANSWER for the nameserver

 ### Test case identifier
-** DELEGATION06: Test whether there is an authoritative ANSWER for the nameserver **
+** DELEGATION06: ** Test whether there is an authoritative ANSWER for the nameserver

 ### Objective
 The nameservers must answer authoritatively for the designated zone.
 Responses to queries to the name servers for the designated zone must have the "AA" bit set

 ### Inputs
 1. The FQDN of the authoritative name servers
-2. All IPv4 and IPv6 addresses for authoritative name servers

 ### Ordered description of steps to be taken to execute the test case
 1. All name servers listed are queried for the SOA record over TCP and UDP